Patricia Mullin

 Author

-My blog will be updated monthly and will look at issues that are of interest to writers and readers.
-Do add your comments and I will do my best to respond.
-Please keep them legal, decent and honest.
+My blog will be updated monthly for writers, artists, and readers.
+Do add your comments, I will do my best to respond.
+Please keep them legal, decent, honest, and kind.

 Categories